arjangch/grails-project-helper/example1/README.md

 ```

 ### Change log level
-Running environment log level can be changed
+Change environment log level can be changed
 ```yaml
   development:
     logging.level.com.arjang: INFO
 ```

 ### Application Server settings
-Server port and context for each environment can be set.
+Change server port and context for each environment can be set.
 ```yaml
 environments:
   development: